-The hype around Virtual Reality is not showing any signs of slowing down.
+The hype around Virtual Reality, including space VR, is not showing any signs of slowing down.
 The industry remains the one to watch out for this decade.
 Mark Zuckerberg, in particular, remains heavily invested in bringing VR tech to the masses.

 Demystifying Virtual Reality

 Virtual reality is of course, a computer generated 3D simulation, or an environment that can be interacted with in a seemingly physical manner by us, using specially fabricated electronic devices equipped with sensors and a screen.
 In a VR environment, we experience what we call immersion – the feeling of being inside and a part of that virtual world.
 Once immersed, you can interact with the space in meaningful ways, including spaceVR.